Course Coordinator:Vikki Schaffer (vschaffe@usc.edu.au) School:School of Business and Creative Industries

 teaching sessions and campuses where this course is usually offered.

 Digital disruption is the reality for many global enterprises, raising the question: How can human centred innovation address the changing needs of business and society?
 To be competitive requires a keen understanding of the principles underlying creativity and innovation.
 This course aims to assist you to develop digital literacy, creativity, and develop innovative approaches for effective problem solving.
-Real world challenges are incorporated and through design-based thinking, you will examine processes for creatively increasing business and customer value and links to the SDGs.
+Real world challenges are incorporated and through design-based thinking, you will examine processes for creatively increasing business and customer value and links to Sustainable Development Goals (SDGs).

 Principles of innovation and sustainable development goals